 Usage

 After selecting a demo bank from the Trustly UI, enter a username and password into the login form and follow the prompts to choose an account for the transaction.
-Entering keywords in the username and password field will trigger a variety of error cases or success cases with a variety of user account data and conditions present in subsequent event notifications and API calls.
+Entering keywords in the password field can be used to trigger a variety of simulated error cases or success cases with a variety of user account data and conditions present in subsequent event notifications and API calls.

 Default Behavior